ruiname1218/magoo_realtime/README.md

 sudo systemctl disable magoo.service
 ```

-**Note:** The service automatically:
+**Service Features:**
-- Waits 10 seconds after boot for audio system initialization
+- Waits 15 seconds after boot for USB audio devices to initialize
+- Waits up to 30 seconds for microphone to be detected (Python-level)
 - Uses ALSA for direct audio device access
-- Restarts automatically if it crashes
+- Auto-restarts on crashes (5 attempts in 60 seconds max)
+- Auto-restarts on network failures (Python reconnection + systemd restart)
+- Graceful shutdown with 15-second timeout
-- Logs all output to systemd journal
+- Logs all output to systemd journal with identifier "magoo"

 ## How It Works